saqibjavaiddev/To-Do-list-JS-Project/README.md

 # TO Do List JS Project

 > "To-do list" is a tool that helps to organize your day.
-It simply lists the things that you need to do and allows you to mark them as complete.
+It simply lists the things that you need to do and allows you to mark them as complete in local storage.
+Build using HTML,CSS and JS.

 ## Built With